 A watershed management plan was developed in 2019 to provide a baseline for capital improvement planning and design that provides conceptual solutions to frequent flooding in the region.
 The management plan has identified several capital improvement projects.
-The City of Tampa is actively pursuing cooperative funding from the Southwest Florida Water Management District (SWFWMD) for these improvements.
+The City has successfully secured cooperative funding from the Southwest Florida Water Management District (SWFWMD) and the Florida Department of Environmental Protection (FDEP) for these improvements.